-In figure 2 we see the chromatographic profile of the PEG sample is available from the total ion chromatograph (TIC) using Electro Spray Ionization (ESI) showing good comparison with the more conventional RI signal for the polymer distribution.
-Further we can examine the mass spectra of the sample and see the sample is made up of several different polymer chains.
-Further investigation show the for each chain there can be at least two ions relating to the mass M and it charge z (M/z). showing both M/z for multiple charges can make interpretation difficult as shown for the 2 examples of the 17 and 14 -mer length chains.
+In Figure 2, we see the chromatographic profile of the polyethylene glygol (PEG) sample is available from the total ion chromatograph (TIC) using Electrospray Ionization (ESI) showing good comparison with the more conventional RI signal for the polymer distribution.
+Further, we can examine the mass spectra of the sample, and see the sample is made up of several different polymer chains.
+Additional investigation showed that the for each chain, there can be at least two ions relating to the mass (m) and its charge (z).
+Showing many m/z values for multiple charges can make interpretation difficult as shown for the two examples of the 17 and 14 -mer length chains.

-In figure 3 two longer chain polymer samples are evaluated.
+In Figure 3, two longer chain polymer samples were evaluated.
 Here the situation becomes more complicated as the degree of charging increases with increasing polymer length when using ESI.
-Further as the polymer chain length increases the signal for the single charged chains all but disappears as the multiple charging species dominate.
+Further, as the polymer chain length increases, the signal for the single charged chains all but disappear as the multiple charging species dominate.